-- Annual reexaminations of family income and composition - Annual inspection of the unit - Interim examinations when requested or deemed necessary by HRHA conducted by HRHA, using the regular hearing procedures included in this Plan.
+- Annual reexaminations of family income and composition - Annual inspection of the unit - Interim examinations when requested or deemed necessary by HRHA

+17.4.3 TERMINAITONS OF PORT-IN FAMILIES

+HRHA will notify the initial PHA in writing of any termination of assistance within 10 business days.
+If an informal hearing is required and requested by the family, the hearing will be conducted by HRHA, using the regular hearing procedures included in this Plan.
 A copy of the hearing decision will be furnished to the initial PHA.

-17.4.3 TERMINATIONS OF PORT-IN FAMILIES

-HRHA will notify the initial PHA in writing of any termination of assistance within 10 working days.
-If an informal hearing is required and requested by the family, the hearing will be